 The woman in this photograph had received filler to her lips elsewhere.
 One can see that the misplaced filler led to a flattening of her Cupid’s bow.
 There’s also an asymmetry to the upper lip as well.

-This is another photo of a woman who’d received filler elsewhere and specifically came to us to try and improve the appearance.
+This is another photo of a woman who’d received filler elsewhere and specifically came to us to try and improve her appearance.
 One can see that the specific subunits of the upper and lower lip were not fully respected and the lip is a bit too wide laterally, with almost a sausage type appearance.

 This is an example where Vitrace can be used effectively to melt a portion of the filler to try and reduce the areas that are too full to improve the natural appearance of her lips.

-As is the case with all the other facial features there’s a tremendous variability from one patient to another in the anatomy of their lips.
+As is the case with all the other facial features there’s tremendous variability from one patient to another in the anatomy of their lips.

 In this example, you can see a patient on the left with very thin lips and the patient on the right has very large full lips.

-It’s a common myth that you can go from a patient on the left to the patient on the right with simply applying enough filler in the right locations.
+It’s a common myth that you can go from a patient on the left to the patient on the right by simply applying enough filler in the right locations.
 This is not true, there are definite limits to what can be achieved with filler in one session, and going from a naturally very thin small lip to a very full luscious lip is not achievable.
 Most patients with thin lips require more than one lip injection session to achieve full lips.